 Schools should be beautiful and comfortable learning spaces, with learner well-being at the forefront.
 Everybody deserves to be treated with dignity and respect, no matter the circumstance.
 We need to treat others the way we want to be treated.
 Since the purpose in schooling is not to do well in school but to do well in life, it is our job to prepare students for the world, everything we do and say, must model the golden rule.

 I am perhaps one of the luckiest people in education!
-Six years ago, I was tasked to launch a highly innovative learning environment – a school of today.
+In 2014, I was tasked to launch a highly innovative learning environment – a school of today.
 In so doing, I came to recognize what matters most to learners, both students and staff.
 The six areas, expanded below, speak to my present philosophy of education, developed throughout my 29 years in this vocation.

 Collaborative Mindset and Learning Communities